devvictrix/py-pixel-bot/docs/adrs/ADR-001-Choice-Screen-Capture-Analysis-Tech.md

 *   The project has dependencies on `Pillow`, `opencv-python`, `numpy` (usually comes with OpenCV), and `pytesseract`.
 *   Users will need to install the Tesseract OCR engine separately for OCR features to work.
 This is documented in `README.md`.
-*   Initial development of `CaptureEngine` focuses on `Pillow.ImageGrab.grab()` for Windows, converting to OpenCV format for analysis.
+*   Initial development of `CaptureEngine` focuses on `Pillow.ImageGrab.grab()` for Windows, converting to OpenCV format (BGR NumPy array).
+This standardized format is then used by `AnalysisEngine` (for local analysis) and `GeminiAnalyzer` (for AI-powered analysis, which internally converts to PIL RGB as needed by the Gemini SDK).
-*   Developers need familiarity with Pillow for capture, OpenCV for image processing, and `pytesseract` for OCR.
+*   Developers need familiarity with Pillow for capture, OpenCV for image processing and format conversion, and `pytesseract` for OCR.

 ---